 Soft money spent for issue advocacy communications is sometimes confused with independent expenditures.
-Although both types of expenditures are purportedly independent (Justice Kennedy argues that, by nature, practically all expenditures are coordinated with a candidate and, thus, cannot be considered independent.
+Although both types of expenditures are purportedly independent, (Justice Kennedy argues that, by nature, practically all expenditures are coordinated with a candidate and, thus, cannot be considered independent.
 Colorado Republican Committee v.
-FEC, 518 U.S. 604(1996) (Kennedy, J., concurring in the judgment, dissenting in part)), only independent expenditures are subject to the FECA.
-2 U.S.C. §§ 431 et seq.
-The Colorado Court held that the First Amendment would prohibit the application of the provision in the FECA, 2 U.S.C. § 441a(d)(3), limiting political party expenditures made independently and without any coordination with a candidate or his or her campaign.
+FEC (Colorado I), 518 U.S. 604 (1996)(Kennedy, J., concurring in the judgment, dissenting in part)), only independent expenditures are subject to the FECA, (2 U.S.C. §§ 431 et seq.)
+The Colorado I Court held that the First Amendment would prohibit the application of a FECA provision, 2 U.S.C. § 441a(d)(3), limiting political party expenditures made independently and without any coordination with a candidate or his or her campaign.
 The Colorado decision essentially banned any limitations on political party expenditures when they are made independently of a candidate's campaign.
-However, since a political committee making independent expenditures is still subject to FECA restrictions on the sources and the amount of contributions it may receive from a person, 11 C.F.R. § 110.0(d), an independent expenditure cannot be considered soft money.
+(Colorado I, 518 U.S. at 614-17.)
+Since a political committee making independent expenditures, however, is still subject to FECA restrictions regarding sources and contribution amounts it may receive from a person, (see, e.g., 11 C.F.R. § 110.0(d)), an independent expenditure is not considered soft money.